hcerpandam/MyDevilopments/README.md

 ## 1. Request & Reply [^](#integration-patterns-)

+- Salesforce invokes a process on a remote system, waits for the completion of that process, and then tracks the state based on the response from the remote system.

 ### 1.1.
 Client requirement

 - A utility company uses Salesforce and has a separate system that contains customer billing information.